 Many people ask us why we don’t manufacture or offer electronic products as they would seem the obvious solution to many of the issues people experience with pet doors.
-Over the years, as we have developed our own electronic products and tested many other electronic products, we find that anything electronic does not realistically offer long term solutions to the problems and in fact can contribute additional problems.
-No matter whether the electronic pet door is magnetic, controlled by an RFID chip, or motorized, etc., they are not foolproof and in fact can cause additional issues not encountered with manual pet doors.
+Over the years, as we have developed our own electronic products and tested many other electronic products, we find that anything electronic does not realistically offer long-term solutions to the problems and in fact, can contribute to additional problems.
+No matter whether the electronic pet door is magnetic, controlled by an RFID chip, or motorized, etc., they are not foolproof and in fact, can cause additional issues not encountered with manual pet doors.

 We try to look at the issues people face and address everything realistically, practically, and economically.
 That definitely means non-electronic solutions (which have a tendency to fail) and in many cases, training or behavioral modification solutions that don’t require purchasing any product but rather an investment of time on the pet owner’s part can be the best solution.

 The following is a list of concerns, questions, problems, or issues we have encountered and the solutions we have developed over many years not only in the pet industry but also as pet owners and pet lovers.

 NOTE: Throughout our solutions below you will find references to our security barrier.
 We have had to temporarily stop offering our standard doghouse-style security barrier due to ongoing lumber supply issues related to the Covid-19 pandemic.
 However, we are still offering our simple security barrier.
 We look forward to the time when we can again offer our full line of products when supply lines are more normal.
 In the meantime, if you click a link below for a security barrier and it does not work, please visit this page instead to learn more about our Simple Security Barrier.

 Concerns Involving Animals